pingcap/pingcap.github.io/src/ai/guides/hybrid-search.md

 ## Rerank Method

+Hybrid search also supports reranking using reranker-specific models.

 === "Python"

-    Hybrid search also supports reranking using reranker-specific models.
     Use the `rerank()` method to specify a reranker that sorts search results by relevance between the query and the documents.

+    **Example: Using JinaAI Reranker to rerank the hybrid search results**

     ```python
     reranker = Reranker(